There are three main types of skin cancer: basal cell carcinoma, squamous cell carcinoma and melanoma.

 A melanoma grows over a period of weeks to months and can be anywhere on the body, not only in areas frequently exposed to the sun.
 If left untreated, the cancer cells can spread to other parts of the body.
 Most deaths from skin cancer are the result of melanomas.

 Solar keratoses, or sunspots, are not a form of skin cancer but, like skin cancers, they are the result of sun exposure.
 Sunspots are scaling spots, which are red or occasionally brown in color.
 They appear on areas of the skin that are most frequently exposed to the sun such as the face, ears, neck, forearms and hands.
 Occasionally, sunspots may develop into a skin cancer, however the probability is low.

 Sunspots are a warning sign.
 They occur on skin which has had enough sun exposure to develop skin cancer and skin cancers are more common in people with sunspots.
 If you have sunspots you should watch out for signs of early skin cancers and take extra care when out in the sun.

-Moles are harmless, coloured spots that range from one millimetre to ten millimetres in diameter, are uniform in shape, even-coloured and may be raised.
-Some have uneven borders and multiple colours like brown and black.
+Moles are harmless, colored spots that range from one millimeter to ten millimeters in diameter, are uniform in shape, even-colored and may be raised.
+Some have uneven borders and multiple color like brown and black.
 The more moles or freckles you have the higher your risk of sun damage, so if there is any sign of change, see a health professional immediately.

 Seborrhoeic keratoses are spots with a clear edge; they look like they sit on top of the skin.
-They vary in colour from pale brown to orange or black and vary in size from a few millimetres to two centimetres.
+They vary in color from pale brown to orange or black and vary in size from a few millimeters to two centimeters.
 Most people have a few of these spots by the age of 60.